9 Pro Tips to Help You Find Affordable Healthy Pet Food

 Instead of looking at the price per bag or even the price per pound, look at the price per kilocalorie, according to Tuft University’s Clinical Nutrition Service.
 Pet foods pack in kilocalories differently, and as a result, two bags of dry food that weigh the same may differ when it comes to calorie content.
 A bag with more kilocalories may cost more, but you’ll also need to feed your pets less per feeding.

 Here’s how to figure out the price per kilocalorie for pet food.
 First, determine how much your pet eats each day.
 Measure the amount of each food your pet eats and multiply that by the number of calories per cup/gram/can of food.
 (Not sure how to do this?
 These calorie calculators can help.)

 Once you know how many kilocalories your pet needs to eat, then find out how many kilocalories are in the food, which you can find on the label, and how much the bag or can of food cost.

-Then scroll to the bottom of this page and plug in those numbers, and the calculator will tell you how much it costs to feed your pet each day.
+Plug in the numbers on this calculator and find out how much it costs to feed your pet each day.
 This will give you a better sense of what it would actually cost to feed your pet the food in question than you can get from only looking at price per bag or price per pound.

-The most inexpensive way to feed your dog a very high quality meal is to make the food yourself, says Emma Bowdrey, an ISCP-trained dog trainer in Easterton, United Kingdom.
+The most inexpensive way to feed your dog a high quality meal is to make the food yourself (though it is still less expensive to feed your dog kibble), says Emma Bowdrey, an ISCP-trained dog trainer in Easterton, United Kingdom.

 Include proteins, carbs and nutritious vegetables, and avoid onions, garlic and chives.
 Bowdrey recommends going to the butcher for internal organs, such as liver, kidneys and heart.